-This article shows you how to create a sample SQL database in just a few minutes using the Azure portal.
+This SQL Database tutorial shows you how to create a first SQL database in just a few minutes with sample data in the Azure preview portal.
 You'll learn how to:

 You'll need an Azure account and subscription before you start.
 If you don't have one, sign up for a free trial.

 This SQL Database tutorial covers setting up a database using Microsoft's relational database management service in the cloud, Azure SQL Database.
 Another option is to run SQL Server on an Azure Virtual Machine.
 See Understanding Azure SQL Database and SQL Server in Azure VMs for a quick comparison, or you can see Provision a SQL server virtual machine to get started with a virtual machine.